 Sword Advice for UK Police & Lawyers

 I am an antique dealer, fencing instructor and developer of collectors' sword with various companies, TV/film, and a co-developer of the official replicas with the Royal Armouries.
+I am also a former Civil Servant and have worked with the military, courts and police.

 Police and law firms can contact me directly at scholagladiatoriachannel@gmail.com